Javascript Scenario

 element:string=body selector:string=bottom timeout budget (ms): +500

-Scroll to the selector (if no selector, scroll to the bottom).
-If the element parameter is a valid selector, it's scroll within the element.
-The scroll is not simulated with javascript - it's simulated with real mouse input.
+Scroll to the selector (or the bottom of the page if no selector provided).
+If the element parameter is a valid selector, the scrolling wil be executed within the selected element.
+The scroll is not simulated using javascript - it's created with a real mouse input.

 Internal Workflow